Princess Märtha of Sweden: Post-war period

-When she returned to Norway following the war in 1945, Princess Märtha received a hero's welcome and was referred to as "Mother of the Nation".
-She wholly embraced her role as Crown Princess of Norway and made tremendous efforts towards ensuring the stability and well-being of all Norwegians.
+Upon her return to Norway in 1945 after World War II, Crown Princess Märtha received a warm public welcome and was called the "Mother of the Nation".
+In her role as Crown Princess, she worked to support the stability and well-being of the Norwegian people.

 As King Haakon's health declined, the Crown Prince and Crown Princess assumed a growing number of official engagements.
 The Crown Princess became involved in many official tasks, and even made the annual New Year's Eve speeches in 1946 and 1950.

 After the war, Crown Princess Märtha suffered from poor health.

 Death

-Following a lengthy period of ill-health, Märtha died at The National Hospital in Oslo on 5 April 1954 and was buried at Akershus Castle.
-Her death is often attributed to cancer or hepatitis.
+Following a lengthy period of ill-health, Märtha died aged 53 at The National Hospital in Oslo on 5 April 1954 and was buried in the royal mausoleum at Akershus Fortress.
+Her cause of death is disputed, though it is often attributed to cancer or hepatitis.

-Her death came while her elder daughter Princess Ragnhild was expecting her first child and just over three years before her husband ascended the throne as King.
+Her death came while her elder daughter Princess Ragnhild was expecting her first child and just over three years before her husband became king.

 Legacy

 A 970,000 km² area in Antarctica is named Princess Martha Coast in her honor.

 A statue of the princess, created by Kirsten Kokkin was erected outside the Norwegian embassy in Washington, D.C., in 2005.
 In 2007, a replica of the statue was erected in the courtyard of the Royal Palace in Oslo.
 A third replica was erected outside The Norwegian Seamen`s Church in Stockholm, Sweden, unveiled by her daughter, Princess Astrid in 2008.
 This church, Kronprinsesse Märthas kirke is named after her.

-Crown Princess Märtha’s Memorial Fund is a charitable trust administered by the Norwegian Crown.
-The Crown Princess's youngest daughter, Princess Astrid, serves as chairperson.
-Initially established as Her Royal Highness Crown Princess Märtha’s Fund on 1 April 1929, the fund "is to provide financial support to social and humanitarian initiatives carried out by non-governmental organizations."
+Crown Princess Märtha's Memorial Fund is a charitable trust administered by the Norwegian Crown.
+The Crown Princess's youngest daughter, Princess Astrid, served as chairperson.
+Initially established as Her Royal Highness Crown Princess Märtha's Fund on 1 April 1929, the fund "is to provide financial support to social and humanitarian initiatives carried out by non-governmental organizations."
 In 2005, the Fund had assets of approximately 28 million Norwegian krone (NOK), and issued grants totaling about 1.5 million NOK for roughly 300 recipients.

 Her son King Harald V named his daughter Princess Märtha Louise after her grandmother.

 The popular Swedish layer Princess cake was named for Märtha and her two sisters when they were children.

 The ship MS «Kronprinsesse Märtha», launched in 1929, was named after her.
 This ship which helped to save hundreds of passengers from the sinking German cruise ship Dresden in 1934 has, since 2000, been used as a hotel ship in Stockholm.

 Märtha is depicted in the historical docudrama television miniseries Atlantic Crossing, a co-production of Cinenord and the state broadcaster, NRK.